becodeorg/verou-5-laravel-and-beyond-GustaveCurtil/README.md

 ## OTHER IDEAS / POSSIBLE UPGRADES
-Eventform with possibility to change the organisation name
+- Eventform with possibility to change the organisation name.
+- show events in chronological order and delete/archive(?) old events.